 Enrolling in a Medicare Supplemental Insurance Plan

-Once you've to decide when kind of policy that you want, enrolling is easy.
+Once you’ve decided on what kind of policy you want, enrolling is easy.
 All that you will need to do is contact a Medigap insurance agent, and they will walk you through the process.
 The WHEN you apply is going to be the most important factor.

 It’s vital that you take advantage of the Medigap Open Enrollment period, which is a 6-month window that starts the month that you turn 65.
 During this period, the insurance company can’t reject your application, regardless of your health.
 During open enrollment, the plans are guaranteed acceptance.
 If you’re in poor health, this could be your only option to get supplemental coverage.